xatapult/xprocref/doc/xprocref-documentation.md

 ***Processing the markup into the website and PDF***

-* Everything is based on XProc 3.0 pipelines (using XSLT 3.0 under the hood).<br/>**Note:** **Note:** The pipelines are currently (2025-06-08) processed by the MorganaXproc-III EE (Enterprise Edition) processor.
+* Everything is based on XProc 3.0 pipelines (using XSLT 3.0 under the hood).<br/>**Note:** The pipelines are currently (2025-06-08) processed by the MorganaXproc-III EE (Enterprise Edition) processor.
 The SE (Standard Edition) processor will not do the job because some steps are used that are available in the EE version only.
 * The pipelines to run are in the `xprocref/xpl3/` directory.
 Their names should be reasonably self-explaining.
 If not, read the header documentation.
 * Underlying pipelines are in `xprocref/xpl3mod/`.
 The main one is `xprocref/xpl3mod/process-xprocref-to-website.xpl` that takes care of everything.
 * Processing makes heavy use of the facilities provided some other open source components published by [Xatapult](https://www.xatapult.nl):